This is How We Safeguard America’s Crops and Forests

 PPQ works with 182 other countries through the International Plant Protection Convention to develop science-based international standards.
 They help ensure that billions of dollars in agricultural products flow around the world without spreading invasive pests.

-Through the North American Plant Protection Organization, we collaborate with Canada and Mexico to create regional standards keep invasive plant pests out of North America.
+Through the North American Plant Protection Organization, we collaborate with Canada and Mexico to create regional standards to keep invasive plant pests out of North America.

 We collaborate similarly with our Caribbean neighbors through our Greater Caribbean Safeguarding Initiative.

 U.S. ports of entry are our last chance to keep pests and diseases out of our country.
 And PPQ mounts a powerful defense against them.
 The slideshow tells the story:

 It starts with our assessment of risk for plant pests and diseases and the ways they can travel to our country.

 These risk assessments inform our import regulations, which define the plant health requirements—like inspections and treatments—that minimize the risk that a commodity will introduce an invasive pest or disease.

 To enforce our regulations, we work closely with U.S. Customs and Border Protection (CBP) officials as they conduct U.S. port-of-entry inspections.